Dai-Hang/Dai-Hang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hang"
+title: "Hang Dai"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hang Dai is a full professor affiliated with the Department of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow.
+I am a full professor affiliated with the Department of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow.

 News
 ======